 Ultimately, to the question of whether there is a place for data analysts in this brave new digitally transformed world, it pivots on how quickly they become comfortable with turning data into profit, and fully exploiting technological tools on offer, to their advantage.

-About the author: Grant Fleming is the CEO of Leadify, a fully automated sales fulfilment platform that helps B2B and B2C brands and businesses turn internal IP into income.
+About the author: Grant Fleming is the CEO of Leadify, a fully automated lead generation and sales fulfillment platform that helps B2B and B2C brands and businesses turn internal IP into income.
 Fleming drives the productisation and enhancement of this intelligent Email & SMS marketing platform to empower users to customise campaigns, control costs, performance and revenue and eliminate duplicates, overlaps, retargeting and bounce rates.